Heidenheim an der Brenz: Events

 Every other year the Shepherd Run takes place in Heidenheim, first held in 1723 by Duke Eberhard Ludwig.
 It attracts all the shepherds in the area.
 Part of the Shepherd Run festivities is the crowning of a new shepherd king and queen.
 The Run was held until 1828.
-After that followed a long break until 1922 when it was held again (five times until 1952).
-Since 1972 it is once again an integral part of Heidenheim's regular cultural program.
+Thereafter followed a long break until 1922, when it was held again (five times until 1952).
+Since its return in 1972, it has once again been an integral part of Heidenheim's regular cultural program.

 In 2006 Heidenheim hosted the bi-annual Baden-Württemberg State Botanical Show.

-Heidenheim annually hosts a World Cup fencing tournament in épée.
+Heidenheim hosts an annual World Cup fencing tournament in épée.
 Because of the size and depth of the field, the Heidenheim event is considered the strongest épée event in the world, stronger even than the World Championships or the Olympic Games.

 Opera Festival

-Annually Heidenheim puts on the Opera Festival "Opernfestspiele Heidenheim" in Hellenstein Castle.
+Every year, Heidenheim puts on the Opera Festival "Opernfestspiele Heidenheim" in Hellenstein Castle.
 The festival developed out of the former serenades held there.
-Over the past years it has received international recognition and critical acclaim under the artistic direction of conductor Marco-Maria Canonica.
-In the summer of 2009 the Festival will stage Marschner's opera "Der Vampyr", which will be the second part of a cycle of three operas under the motto "Romantik im Rittersaal".
-The first part was von Weber's "Der Freischütz", performed in 2008, and the third and final installment will be Wagner's "Der fliegende Holländer" in 2010.
-During the summer of 2010 all three operas will be performed in full cycles.
+In recent years it has received international recognition and critical acclaim under the artistic direction of conductor Marco-Maria Canonica.
+In the summer of 2009 the Festival staged Marschner's opera "Der Vampyr", which was the second part of a cycle of three operas under the motto "Romantik im Rittersaal".
+The first part was von Weber's "Der Freischütz", performed in 2008, and the third and final installment was Wagner's "Der fliegende Holländer" in 2010.
+During the summer of 2010 all three operas were performed in full cycles.
 The Opernfestspiele Heidenheim draws visitors from around Europe and overseas, and has significantly boosted the city's reputation as an important cultural site.
 Residents also enjoy the annual theater festival in the outdoor Nature Theater.

 Sport

-Another primary sport club in Heidenheim is Heidenheimer Sportbund (SB), which offers a number of different kinds of sports.
+The city's main sport club is Heidenheimer Sportbund (SB), which offers a number of different sports.
 Its football division is led by FC Heidenheim 1846, which plays at the Voith-Arena.
 The team has experienced success in recent years, rising two tiers in the German football league system after winning the Regionalliga Süd in 2009.
-It now competes in Germany second level, the 2.
-Bundesliga.
+From the 2023–24 season, it will compete in the Bundesliga.

 Heidenheimer SB's baseball division, Heidenheim Heideköpfe, plays in the first division of the Baseball Bundesliga.
 The club has made the playoffs in almost every year since it reached the first division in 2001, and won the championship in 2009.

 Economy and industry

 Industry

 In economic terms, Heidenheim's main claim to fame is being the headquarters of Voith, an industrial company specializing in turbines and machinery for the paper-making industry.
-Voith is Heidenheim's single-largest employer and it employs 7,500 people in and around the town.
+Voith is Heidenheim's largest employer and employs 7,500 people in and around the town.

 In May 2006, the world's first Paper Technology Centre was opened in Heidenheim at the cost of 75 million euros.
 Voith bills the centre as "the most important center for paper research in the world".